jychen1111/jychen1111.github.io/_pages/home.md

-I'm a second-year master's student at Shanghai Jiao Tong University School of Media and Communication (SMC, SJTU), advised by [Prof. Yi Mou](https://cfmhmc.github.io/yimou.github.io/).
+I'm a second-year master's student at School of Media and Communication of Shanghai Jiao Tong University  (SMC, SJTU), advised by [Prof. Yi Mou](https://cfmhmc.github.io/yimou.github.io/).
 I’m also a [Center for Future Media & Human-Machine Communication](https://cfmhmc.github.io/) member.
 Tanya is my English name from my favorite Singaporean singer.

 I mainly focus on <span class="my-name">human-machine communication</span> and I am interested in **socio-political and technological factors in health, scientific and risk issues**.
 I would love to chat and collaborate if you are interested in any aspect of me.
 Please email me at - jy.chen@sjtu.edu.cn.